tro19/PastebinClone/README.md

 ## Instructions

 Clone project.
 Add the path to directory containing files to be made public in appsettings.json.
-In the terminal, navigate to the project with the PastebinClone solution file and build and run the project.
+In the terminal, navigate to the project containing the PastebinClone solution file and build and run the project.

 ```dotnet build```